 We balance the mix of compensation to the NEOs by delivering a blend of short-term and long-term incentives that are consistent with prevailing market practice and our compensation philosophy.
-This approach has effectively resulted in 87% of total direct compensation for the current CEO and 74% of total direct compensation for the other current NEOs to be in the form of variable compensation, with the remainder representing fixed compensation.
+This approach has effectively resulted in 88% of total direct compensation for the CEO and 76% of total direct compensation for the other NEOs to be in the form of variable compensation, with the remainder representing fixed compensation.
 The GCN Committee and the Board believe this design encourages a balance of short-range and long-range strategic thinking, which is important given the long-term nature of utility operations and the capital investment necessary for such operations.

-The following charts illustrate the mix of total direct compensation for the current CEO and other NEOs at target performance in 2021.
+The following charts illustrate the mix of total direct compensation for the CEO and other NEOs at target performance in 2022.

-Bob Frenzel, CEO

-, Short-Term Incentives 17% Long-Term Incentives 70% sed mance and Stock-Based
+Chairman, President and CEO

+Long-Term Incentives Short-Term Incentives Base Salary 72% 16% 12%

+88% Performance and Stock-Based

-All Other Current NEOs (average)
+All Other NEOs (average)

-Long-Term Incentives 54% Short-Term Incentives 20% Base Salary 26% 740/
+Long-Term Incentives Short-Term Incentives Base Salary 56% 20% 24%

-74% Performance and Stock-Based
+76% Performance and Stock-Based